 Can you migrate from NetSuite to Abvius?

 Yes.
 Accounting data can be exported from NetSuite in standard format (CSV, Excel) and imported into Abvius.
-The migration is an opportunity to streamline processes: the workarounds and customizations developed in NetSuite to compensate for the absence of native NGO features become unnecessary in Abvius.
+The migration is also an opportunity to stop paying a prohibitive license for missing features, and to get back a tool that works for you: against ineligibles, for the donor relationship.
 The Abvius team supports the migration and user training.

 Summary